Stanford · California

 Outside awards first replace the Student Responsibility (work earnings expectation).
 Excess reduces the Stanford scholarship dollar-for-dollar.
 Outside awards cannot replace the expected parent contribution.

 Outside scholarships first replace the Student Responsibility (expected work earnings) dollar-for-dollar.
 If outside awards exceed the Student Responsibility, the Stanford scholarship is reduced dollar-for-dollar by the excess.
-Outside awards cannot replace the expected parent contribution.
-Students may use a portion toward a one-time computer purchase or health insurance before the Stanford Scholarship is reduced.
+Outside awards cannot replace the expected parent contribution if you are receiving need-based aid.
+If outside scholarships exceed your Student Responsibility AND the scholarship organization permits computer expenses, you may submit a Computer Expense Request web form for a one-time computer purchase.

 Source